ShreyanshShri/soloLearnApi/README.md

 * All the details of a QnA thread including answers and posted By..

-## How to get info about a user
+## Getting info about a user

 Make a get request on https://sololearn-api.herokuapp.com/userInfo/{sololearn_id} \
-It will return data in json format...something like this
+It will return you a json object.

 ```
 [{